From Chiliasm to Amillennialism: A Timeline

 -

-Controversial text suggests believers gathered to Lord before tribulation.
+Controversial text: "All saints and Elect of the Lord are gathered together before the tribulation which is about to come and are taken to the Lord."
 If authentic 4th century, shows minority pre-trib thinking.
 If 7th century pseudonym, reflects Byzantine development.
 Either way, represents minority view.
+Distinguishes between ongoing persecution and a future specific tribulation.

 -